USBGuard/usbguard.github.io/documentation/rule-language.md

     reject with-interface all-of { 08:*:* 02:*:* }

 The policy rejects all USB flash disk devices with an interface from the HID/Keyboard, Communications and Wireless classes.
 Please note that blacklisting is the wrong approach and you shouldn't just blacklist a set of devices and allow the rest.
 The policy above assumes that blocking is the implicit default.
 Rejecting a set of devices considered as "bad" is a good approach how to limit the exposure of the OS to such devices as much as possible.

+### Allow a keyboard-only USB device only if there isn't already a USB device with a keyboard interface allowed

+    allow with-interface one-of { 03:00:01 03:01:01 } if !allowed-matches(with-interface one-of { 03:00:01 03:01:01 })

+### Play "Russian roulette" with USB devices

+    allow if random(0.1666)
+    reject